mjdamgaard/Notes/Semantic Database project/README.md

-# Semantic Network project
+# User-Programmable Web project

-Go to my other GitHub repository called [Semantic-Network-Project](https://github.com/mjdamgaard/Semantic-Network-Project/tree/main) to view this *very exciting* project!
+Go to my other GitHub repository called [UP-Web-Project](https://github.com/mjdamgaard/UP-Web-Project) to see this very exciting project!